FarhanNafis73/Makesnosense/Instructions.md

 from ffpyplayer.player import MediaPlayer

 If you do not have them, use pip to install them.
+Then run the surprise.py file locally.
+Either use command line or VS Code.